FabricioBattaglia/Moment-of-Muscle/README.md

 - [Product Demonstration](https://www.youtube.com/watch?v=W_fyb-GqRwU&ab_channel=MomentofMuscle)

 ## Task Allocation

+Wanyea Barbel - As a user, I want to be able to reset my password, so that I can keep my account secure

 Mitchell Wise - Work on returning data from the database to the user and be able to add, edit and delete that data